Adding more active play to your toddler’s life

 Physical activity is good for Baby’s brain and muscle development and it gives you the opportunity to move around, too.
-If Baby is not feeling all that enthusiastic, watching you get active can help motivate him to get up off of that diaper and move!
+If Baby is not feeling all that enthusiastic, watching you get active can help motivate them to get up off of that diaper and move!

-Baby is a little young to be playing organized sports like soccer or tennis – could he even lift the tennis racket? – so unstructured play is probably your best bet right now.
+Baby is a little young to be playing organized sports like soccer or tennis – could they even lift the tennis racket? – so unstructured play is probably your best bet right now.
 Here are some ideas for fun, active playtime with Baby.

 Throwing and catching balls